nitkhackathon2024-2/PESITM_Poorvika_K_M/README.md

   - Strategy
   - Command
   - Adapter
-- Supports code analysis for JavaScript
+- Supports code analysis for JavaScript,Python,Java
 - Web-based interface for code input and result display
 - Easy-to-use and extensible architecture for adding more patterns and languages